-The past few years have witnessed a drastic increase in the amount of data collections maintained and shared by non-expert users through easy-to-use services on the Web or peer-to-peer (P2P) data sharing systems [12, 18].
-There are many such services available today, both on focused topics (e.g., the Internet Book Database and the Recipe Tavern), as well as generic services (e.g., GoogleBase, FreeBase, Kijiji, craigslits).
-We refer to these data as data collections, as opposed to databases, because these collections are not created nor maintained as traditional databases; for instance, most of them are not kept inside a DBMS.
-Instead, these collections are kept in files or in online data sharing services, whose access interfaces are rudimentary when compared with a declarative query interface.
-Usually, these collections are represented as CSV (comma-separated-values) or XML files, while a few Web data sharing services allow users to store their data in a relational format (e.g., Web Office and DabbleDB).
+The past few years have witnessed a drastic increase in the amount of data collections maintained and shared by non-expert users through easy-to-use services on the Web or peer-to-peer (P2P) data sharing systems [11, 15].
+There are many such services available today, both on focused topics (e.g., the Internet Book Database1 and the Recipe Tavern2), as well as generic services (e.g., GoogleBase3, FreeBase4, and craigslits5).
+We refer to these data as "collections" because they are not created nor maintained as traditional databases.
+For instance, most of them are kept outside a DBMS, and are accessed in rudimentary ways compared to what a declarative query interface offers.
+Also, these collections are usually stored as CSV (comma-separated-values) or XML files, although some Web data sharing services allow users to store their data in a relational format (e.g., DabbleDB6).